Back to services

 • Increased functioning where feasible including optimised academic attainment and adaptive skills

-• Improved wellbeing and quality of life
+• Improved wellbeing and quality of life for the young person and/or the family

 Care Options

-Care option: Outpatient assessment
+Care option: Outpatient assessment (NHS-E funded)

-A full multidisciplinary assessment to address the specific referral question.
+Description: Assessment: A full multidisciplinary assessment to address the specific referral question.
 This may include diagnostic assessments, assessments of mental state or assessments to inform intervention planning.
 Typical components of these comprehensive assessments include:

 • Thorough review of previous reports

-• Psychiatric history with parents/carers
+• Developmental and Psychiatric history with parents/carers

 • Standardised assessments with the young person